What can you do to Go Green?

-Going green is the big rage nowadays and why not, it helps save money and our planet.
-If you have been thinking of ways you can help reduce your carbon footprint then the first place you should look is your home.
-With energy prices on the rise, it is time you start thinking about how you can increase your electrical efficiency to help reduce your energy bill.
+Going green helps save money and our planet.
+If you have been thinking of ways you can help reduce your carbon footprint, then the first place you should look is your home.
+With energy prices on the rise, it's time to start thinking about how you can increase your electrical efficiency to help reduce your energy bill.

 LED bulbs are 3 to 30 times more efficient than Incandescents or CFLs and last up to 10 times as long as CFLs, and far longer than typical incandescents.
 LED bulbs are now dimmable

 Replace magnetic-style ballasts with electronic-style ballasts that are more energy efficient and utilize energy-compliant T-8 lamps.
 T-12 lamps are no longer available due to the Energy Policy Act.

 Ceiling fans allow you to decrease your thermostat by several degrees while using very minimal energy.
 In the summer ceiling fans will pull the air up and in the winter they will push it down.
 Prior to reversing motors on ceiling fans, they would only be utilized in the summertime season.

-Theseits are called Energy Star.
-Be sure when purchasing new appliances that they have this rating so you are able to benefit on tax credits/rebates.
+Energy efficient appliances feature an Energy Star label.
+Be sure when purchasing new appliances that they have a good Energy Star rating so you can benefit from any applicable tax credits and rebates.

 The installation of a photocell sensor will detect light and turn a light fixture on or off according to the light level outside.
 The added controls for automatic light adjustment can significantly increase energy efficiency.